 I thought I’d been eating pretty good before I broke myself, but when I really cleaned up my diet and started eating tons of greens and just unprocessed, whole foods, my physiotherapist couldn’t believe how little swelling and pain I had every time I came in.
 A whole food, plant-based diet is anti-inflammatory, so it can actually lessen your swelling.
 And the very important benefit is that you’re not consuming empty calories – it’s all loaded with nutrients that will help you get back on your feet faster, and fiber which will keep you feeling full, without actually going over your reduced caloric requirements.
 It’s a win-win option!

-If you’re struggling through recovery today or have no idea what to eat to help you recover faster, send me a message and we can figure out a custom recovery meal plan just for you!
+If you’re struggling through recovery today or have no idea what to eat to help you recover quickly and effortlessly, send me a message so we can create a custom recovery meal plan just for you!